Think-Smart/istudent/README.md

 ##Please visit our [live application!](http://istudentjce.azurewebsites.net)

 ##Github repository link
-This markdown readme file is well read in git-hub repository [here](https://github.com/alonshmilo/istudent).
+Please read this before you continue, we highly recommend that you'll read this in a different way: This markdown readme file is well read in git-hub repository [here](https://github.com/alonshmilo/istudent).
 A simple README file is also attached in the repository.

 ##Files submitted:
 In this project you will find the files: